t-mullen/hyperhost/README.md

 **Current Limitations:**
 - The host must be running Chrome (no other browser supports folder drag n' drop).
 The client can be [any browser supporting WebRTC](http://caniuse.com/#feat=rtcpeerconnection).
-- Very large websites, **more than 80MB**, can freeze up when clients attempt to load them.
-(Serving needs to be staggered.)
+- Very large pages, **more than 40MB**, can freeze up when clients attempt to load them.
 - URLs pointing to hosted files inside **Javascript** files will not work. **External URLs will work.** (JS cannot easily be refactored, a partial fix might happen.)
 - Truly massive files cannot be hosted due to encoding being impossible.